Layer7-Community/graphman-client/README.md

 bundle configuration for the purposes of applying configuration as code and apply configuration to a gateway.

-Graphman is a GraphQL API but you don't need prior experience with, or an understanding of GraphQL to use it with this client.
+Graphman is a GraphQL API, but you don't need prior experience with, or an understanding of GraphQL to use it with this client.
 This client abstracts out the GraphQL API layer by providing commands to perform common Graphman operations.
 Power users can dive into the GraphQL layer to create their own queries that can then be used with this client.
 Custom GraphQL queries let you control the specific configuration that needs to be